r-grandorder/tri-hermes/en/pages/Interludes/Arthur Pendragon - Prototype.md

 **Cú Chulainn**
 Just so you know, we're not here to make trouble for you or anything.
-Not unless Master gives the okay, and we all know that's not the sort of {♂ guy he /♀️ gal she} is.
+Not unless Master gives the okay, and we all know that's not the sort of [♂ guy he /♀️ gal she] is.

 **Cú Chulainn**